AlexArchive/Shortcut/README.md

 ##Documentation

 Shortcut does not expose that many public members however, all of those that it does are decorated with XML comments.
-Some public methods that you should be aware of are as followed:

 Use `HotkeyBinder.IsHotkeyAlreadyBound` to determine whether a system wide hotkey has already been bound.